-Property laws in India state that a property can be inherited up to four generations of male lineage, which means father, grandfather, great-grandfather, and great-great-grandfather and that is called ancestral property.
+Property Laws in India state that a property can be inherited up to four generations of male lineage, which means father, grandfather, great-grandfather, and great-great-grandfather and that is called ancestral property.

 Once this partition agreement was altered, then every daughter, whether she was married or unmarried, was considered a member of her father’s (Hindu Undivided Family) HUF.
 She could then be appointed as the ‘karta’ or manager of her father’s HUF property even.

-Ancestral property includes self-acquired property too and any property divided through a partition deed, family arrangement, etc. loses its ancestral character.
+According to the property divide rule in India, any property divided through a partition deed, family arrangement, etc. loses its ancestral character.

 Consult: Property Law Lawyers in India